giantswarm/docs/src/content/app-platform/app-configuration/index.md

 The `ConfigMap` and `Secret` must contain a `.data.values` key, under which all configuration values are kept, as a String of valid YAML.
 For Secrets, the string must be base64 encoded, as is required by Kubernetes.
-When uploading values via the Giant Swarm API, the base64 encoding is done for you.
+When uploading values via the Giant Swarm REST API, the base64 encoding is done for you.

 ### Example ConfigMap